 To use TrackVia’s API, you’ll need to log into TrackVia, create an API User, create an API Key from your "API Access" page, and create access tokens.
 This process is described in another article.
 Once you’ve enabled API Access, you can visit http://developer.trackvia.com for code samples and documentation.
 If you do not have access to the API Access page in your account, please contact TrackVia Support.

 When you create an API Key, an email will be sent to your Account Authority (the person who set up your TrackVia account) with a login to our secure API reporting site.
 This admin area is where you can monitor and manage your API activity.

 How can I keep up with changes to the TrackVia API?

 There are a few great ways to follow the changes we make to TrackVia:

-How do I obtain an API key?
+How do I enable API Access?